Frequently Asked Questions

 2. Can I use Pico Tango reusable nappies straight after birth?

 Our nappy is suitable for babies with very sensitive and atopic skin.
 The transfer layer is made of 100% TENCEL™ lyocell.
-It has the ability to absorb and release urine very quickly, helping the baby to feel dry and comfortable and creating a difficult environment for bacteria to grow.
+This fabric has the ability to absorb and release urine very quickly, helping the baby to feel dry and comfortable and creating a difficult environment for bacteria to grow.
 This is very important to prevent rashes as the most common reason being skin in direct contact with wet material for prolonged periods.

 4. Can I use this nappy at night?